Pratishthan/.github/profile/README.md

 </a>

-# What is Pratishthan?
+# Pratishthan Software Ventures Pvt.
+Ltd.

-  Pratishthan is an idea conceived by the Founder, Sharad Hegde in 2014.
+  Pratishthan is an idea conceived by the Founder, **Sharad Hegde in 2014**.
-  An idea that was a result of his many years of experience creating world-class service frameworks, solutions and platforms.
+  This idea resulted from his many years of experience creating world-class service frameworks, solutions, and platforms.
 It was envisaged to be a firm that provides world-class technology solutions to small and medium enterprises
   (SMEs), startups and larger enterprises.
 The one thing that would go on to differentiate Pratishthan from others was